besartelezi/typescript-solid/README.md

 And the following example is made by adhering to the Single Responsibility Principle.
 ````
 class MarketingDepartment {
-    public doMarketing () {
+    private doMarketing () {
         //code that does marketing
     }
 }
 class HRDepartment {
-    public doHR () {
+    private doHR () {
         //code that does HR
     }
 }
 class WebDevDepartment {
-    public whipDevelopersInWorkingShape () {
+    private whipDevelopersInWorkingShape () {
         //code that does development
     }
 }

+class CorporateBusiness {

+    //adding other classes as properties of this class
+    private _marektingDepartment : MarketingDepartment;
+    private _hrDepartment : HRDepartment;
+    private _webDevDepartment : WebDevDepartment;

+    constructor(_marektingDepartment : MarketingDepartment, _hrDepartment : HRDepartment,_webDevDepartment : WebDevDepartment) {
+        this._marektingDepartment = _marektingDepartment;
+        this._hrDepartment = _hrDepartment;
+        this._webDevDepartment = _webDevDepartment;
+    }
+}

 ````

 Everything is kept separate, it won't affect the other classes, and they can be called anywhere you need.

-But the issue with the example that I gave, is that I'm not sure what to do with the MarketingDepartment class now.
-So I will try and experiment a little in Typescript, while also searching online how other people have de-God'ed their God Objects.
+Adding the newly added classes as properties to the CorporateBusiness class, makes it so that when you create a new CorporateBusiness object, you also create new objects of the newly added properties!

 ## OCP - Open Closed Principle
 The Open Closed Principle described in one sentence is "Open for extension, but closed for modification".
 This means that once you've written your code, you shouldn't modify it anymore.
 And if you want to implement new features or code, you can just add onto it, without modifying the old code.

+### How to OCP
 To write code that implements this principle, you need to split up the code in two parts.
 The first part is the "open for extension" part of the code.
 You can add new behaviour and new code, without breaking the entire darn thing.